The Competence Trap

 "The optimal employee for ethically compromised positions is not someone without conscience.
 It is someone whose conscience is sophisticated enough to be converted into a tool of compliance."

 Nexus's HR division read the report.
 They used its findings to improve their selection criteria for compliance roles.
+The diagnostic became the blueprint.

 The competence trap operates across the Sprawl's corporate ecosystem — wherever institutions need intelligent people to do harmful work and call it professionalism.